Hours of Operation

 - Sketching in the Galleries

 Sketching, in pencil only, is permitted in all the second floor collection galleries of the Columbia Museum of Art for non-commercial purposes, provided that the following rules are followed.
-Sketching is also permitted in most special exhibitions; please inquire at the visitor services desk about current exhibitions and guidelines.
+Sketching is also permitted in most special exhibitions; please inquire at the Welcome Desk about current exhibitions and guidelines.